coveo/source.coveo.com/_posts/2014-12-18-searching-jekyll.md

 <div id="searchBox" class="CoveoSearchBox" data-activate-omnibox="true"></div>
 {% endhighlight %}

-For the search box and the search page to work, the [JavaScript Search Framework](https://developers.coveo.com/display/public/JsSearch/Home) ressources must be included in all the pages of the blog.
+For the search box and the search page to work, the [JavaScript Search Framework](https://developers.coveo.com/display/public/JsSearch/Home) resources must be included in all the pages of the blog.
 These two lines were also added to the base and post layouts:

 {% highlight html %}
 {{ "{% include _search.html " }}%}